-The Company adopted IFRS 9 and IFRS 15 from 1 January 2018.
-A number of other new standards are also affective from 1 January 2018 but they do not have a material effect on the financial statements.
+The Company initially applied IFRS 16 Leases from 1 January 2019.
+A number of other new standards are also effective from 1 January 2019 but they do not have a material effect on the Company's financial statements.

-(a) New and amended IFRS Standards that are effective for the current year
+New and amended IFRS Standards that are effective for the current year